MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Invoke-WebRequest.md

 Specifies the headers of the web request.
 Enter a hash table or dictionary.

 To set UserAgent headers, use the **UserAgent** parameter.
-You cannot use this parameter to specify **User-Agent** or cookie headers.
+You can't use this parameter to specify **User-Agent** or cookie headers.

 Content related headers, such as `Content-Type` is overridden when a **MultipartFormDataContent**